 Alimony is considered income, but child support is not.

-Two other income issues often dominate a family law case.
+Two other income issues sometimes dominate a family law case.
 Read about these in Family Law On Imputed Income For Underemployment and Business Income In A Divorce.

-If you are involved in situation that may require a family law attorney, I encourage you to call AAA Family Law at (407) 260-6001 and schedule a thirty-minute free initial consultation.
+If you are involved in situation that may require a family law attorney, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.

-At the consultation I will (a) carefully listen to your description of the situation, (b) present you with a plan of legal action to address the issues you are facing and (c) quote you an attorney retention fee that will be a fixed or flat amount that you will know before you sign a contract or make a payment, not an hourly rate whose total payment is unpredictable.
+At the consultation I will (1) carefully listen to your description of the situation, (2) present you with a plan of legal action to address the issues you are facing and (3) quote you an attorney retention fee that will be a fixed or flat amount that you will know before you sign a contract or make a payment, not an hourly rate whose total payment is unpredictable.

 These are the ranges off attorney retainer fees for the types of family law cases mentioned on this page.
-The actual amount of the fee within these ranges depends on the degree of complexity of the case.
+The actual amount of the fee within these ranges depends on how complex is the case.